eunchurn/epub-builder/README.md

   - resources/fonts/NanumMyeongjo.ttf
 cover: resources/images/cover.jpg
 output: public/book.epub
+hideToC: false
 ```

 Make sure to include all required fields (title, author, books, output) in your configuration.
 The `books` array must contain at least one file path.
 Other fields are optional but can be used to customize your ebook's appearance and content.
+The `hideToC` option allows you to hide the table of contents if set to `true`.